Jiaaa-yang/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai
-Simple game of tic-tac-toe against a computer AI built with pygame.
+Simple game of tic-tac-toe against a computer AI with minimax algorithm built with pygame.

 Pygame GUI from CS50's introduction to AI assignment